 deekoo

-0x7D3 February 0x1B
+0x7D3 February 0x1B:

 The shoggoth's coming along well, but I ran into a minor catch: Yarm's certificate has expired.
 Now, that by itself is harmless - just spew a new cert and be done with it for a year (or whatever my expirytime is.).
 But that brings up an interesting hermetically sealed jar of annelida: How should I handle cert-management?
 Yeemp currently uses SSH-style single eternal certs, set to expire a year after generation because I figured that, given a year, I'd've gotten around to the rekeying code by now.